 The University Medical Practice is nearby and works closely with the University to give students a strong support network.

 We recommend you register with them as soon as you can.
-They can be contacted on 01189 874 551.
-You can choose to register with any local GP you feel comfortable with readinguniversitymedicalpractice.nhs.uk You can also stay registered at your home practice at the same time, so you are covered if you commute from a home address or go back during the breaks.
+Visit readinguniversitymedicalpractice.nhs.uk or contact them on 01189 874551.
+You can choose to register with any local GP you feel comfortable with.
+You can also stay registered at your home practice at the same time, so you are covered if you commute from a home address or go back during the breaks.